Contents

 Amazon SEO secrets for product listing optimization

-To find keywords, you need to think like a customer looking for your product and sometimes think outside the box.
+To find keywords, you need to think like a customer looking for your product.
+Plus, sometimes you’ll need to think outside of the box, because Amazon also gives you the opportunity to provide backend keywords to enhance product discoverability.

 Don’t use the same backend keywords that you use in your title etc. as it is a waste of precious space.

-• Product Types – What do you call the product?
+• Product types: What do you call the product?
 Headphones?
 Baby blanket?
 Start with a core word search and see what options are available.

-• Features – As you discover additional terms, look for those specific to the features of your product such as wireless, Bluetooth, lightweight, etc.
+• Features: As you discover additional terms, look for those specific to the features of your product such as wireless, Bluetooth, lightweight, etc.

 6. Search Terms Fields